-Winter months in Calgary are upon us.
-In fact, the months of October through February have a record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring during those months.
+Winter months in Calgary are here.
+In fact, the months of October through February have a record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening in the course of those months.
 To understand the safety of your home, schedule an annual furnace service now, before the middle of winter is here.

 According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace can give off deadly carbon monoxide gas, but greater than half don't do anything to keep it from taking place.

-Your annual furnace service company can help identify any troubling concerns.
+Your annual furnace service company can help uncover any troubling concerns.
 When you have furnace service completed, your technician should:

 - Be sure that your furnace isn’t emitting carbon monoxide